You May Already Be Part of the Alliance!

 If you are a champion of Direct Care Workers, you’re already part of the Wisconsin Long-Term Care Workforce Alliance.
 We’re a coalition of organizations and individuals who recognize the critical and indispensable role direct care workers play in meeting the long-term care needs of older adults and people of all ages with disabilities in Wisconsin.
 We believe in bringing everyone together around our common purpose of championing direct care workers: provider organizations, advocates, statewide associations, government agencies, educational institutions, community leaders, consumers, families – and, of course, the direct care workers.

-Upcoming dates for the 2016 Alliance Membership Meetings are all Wednesdays: March 9, May 11, July 13, September 14 and November 9.
+Stay tuned and keep May 11 free on your calendar for the next Alliance meeting!
+Other upcoming dates for 2016 membership meetings are all Wednesdays: July 13, September 14 and November 9.
 This last date for our Annual Meeting and Caregiver Awards Event may change - we will keep you posted.

 Recognizing Recipients of 2015 Caregiver Awards